 WAT SONG

-Wat Song was located in the northeastern corner of the city island and more or less just opposite Wat Mae Nang Plum.
-The northeast corner of Ayutthaya‘s city island was at the beginning of the 16th-century dry land, situated outside the city wall fortifications.
+Wat Song was located in the northeastern corner of the city island, more or less opposite Wat Mae Nang Pluem.
+At the beginning of the 16th century, the northeast corner of Ayutthaya’s city island was dry land, lying outside the city wall fortifications.

-The monastery is first mentioned in the Royal Chronicles of Ayutthaya, where it is written that in early 1549 CE, a herd of elephants entered a kraal at Song Monastery.
+The monastery is first mentioned in the Royal Chronicles of Ayutthaya, which record that in early 1549 CE, a herd of elephants entered a kraal at Song Monastery.

 "About fifteen days later, the officials in Lopburi reported a male elephant, over six sòk and four niu high, whose ears and tail all bore the marks of its belonging to a herd.
 The chief ministers informed the King, who said, “We will go up to take it.
 In two days, we will set out, so we order that an official command be sent up to have the officials go ahead and catch it.”
 About seven days later, a herd of elephants, breaking out of the cover of the jungle, came in toward Mæ Nang Plüm Monastery and entered a corral at Sòng Monastery.
 The chief ministers informed the King who said, "Tomorrow we will go to catch them."
 [1]

-Wat Song was prior 1569 CE located outside Ayutthaya's city walls.
-After the first fall of Ayutthaya, King Maha Thammaracha (reign 1569-1590 CE) realised the poor defences of the city and noticed the use of the dry land in front of the city walls by the Burmese attackers.
+Wat Song was thus located outside Ayutthaya's city walls before 1569 CE.
+After the first fall of Ayutthaya, King Maha Thammaracha (reign 1569-1590 CE) realised the city's poor defences and observed the Burmese attackers' use of the dry land in front of the city walls.

-Maha Thammaracha started to upgrade the defences of the city.
+Maha Thammaracha began upgrading the city’s defences.
 He assessed that the eastern part of the city needed better protection.
-Hence, he ordered in the period 1577 – 1580 CE the building of a series of defensive structures, such as the Chan Palace, city wall extensions, fortresses and canal widening.
-Wat Song thus became situated within the city walls and behind the Maha Chai Fortress.
+Hence, between 1577 and 1580 CE, he ordered the construction of a series of defensive structures, including the Chan Palace, extensions to the city wall, fortresses, and the widening of canals.
+The Lopburi River was connected to the Khu Khue Na, or Front moat, which was also deepened and enlarged.
+Wat Song thus came to be located within the city walls and behind the Maha Chai Fortress (near the former Krung Kao District Office in the last century).

-Hengpujaroen wrote that according to some old documents, the walls around the Chan Kasem Palace or Front Palace had a length of 50 Sen or approximately 2000 m.
-The palace occupied thus an area roughly going from the Unmilled Rice Fort (Pom Khao Phluak) and Wat Tha Sai towards the Maha Chai Fort going down to the Ho Rattanachai Gate and running back along the Ho Rattanachai canal towards the Unmilled Rice Gate.
+Nantana Hengpujaroen wrote that, according to some old documents, the walls around the Chan Kasem Palace, or Front Palace, measured 50 Sen, or approximately 2000 m.
+The palace thus occupied an area roughly extending from the Unmilled Rice Fort (Pom Khao Phluak) and Wat Tha Sai towards the Maha Chai Fort, down to the Ho Rattanachai Gate, and back along the Ho Rattanachai canal towards the Unmilled Rice Gate.
 The palace area should have included at least eight monasteries, of which one of them was Wat Song.
-The issue of such a significant palace ground, as mentioned here, was heavily discussed by scholars and rejected.[3]
+The issue of such a significant palace ground, as mentioned here, was heavily discussed by scholars and rejected.
+[4]

-At present, nothing remains of the former monastery, which location should have been where the present Hua Ro market is situated.
+At present, nothing remains of the former monastery, whose location should have been more or less where the present Ayutthaya Thani Hotel is located.

 There was a boat ferry between the landing at Wat Song and Wat Pa Khonthi.
-In Ayutthayan times there were twenty-two ferry routes between the mainland and the city island.
-In the northern area, the six other crossings were: Tha Nuea to Wat Khun Yuan, Tha Ma Ap Nam to Wat Choeng Tha, Tha Khan to Sala Trawen, Tha Sip Bia to Wat Pho, Wat Tha Sai to Wat Rong Khong and Tha Khun Nang to Wat Mae Nang Plum.
-[4]
+In the Ayutthaya era, there were twenty-two ferry routes between the mainland and the city island.
+In the northern area, the six other crossings were: Tha Nuea to Wat Khun Yuan, Tha Ma Ap Nam to Wat Choeng Tha, Tha Khan to Sala Trawen, Tha Sip Bia to Wat Pho, Wat Tha Sai to Wat Rong Khong and Tha Khun Nang to Wat Mae Nang Pluem.
+[5]

 Wat Song on the maps: